onap/vnfrqts-requirements/docs/Chapter8.rst

 R-42140: The VNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.

-R-27511: The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without “real-time” restrictions based upon VNF provider permissions.
+R-27511: The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without "real-time" restrictions based upon VNF provider permissions.

 R-05470: The VNF **MUST** host connectors for access to the database layer.

 R-85633: The VNF **MUST** implement Data Storage Encryption (database/disk encryption) for Sensitive Personal Information (SPI) and other subscriber identifiable data.
-Note: subscriber’s SPI/data must be encrypted at rest, and other subscriber identifiable data should be encrypted at rest.
+Note: subscriber's SPI/data must be encrypted at rest, and other subscriber identifiable data should be encrypted at rest.
 Other data protection requirements exist and should be well understood by the developer.

 R-36792: The VNF **MUST** automatically retry/resubmit failed requests made by the software to its downstream system to increase the success rate.

-R-49036: The VNF **SHOULD** conform its YANG model to RFC 7277, “A YANG Data Model for IP Management”.
+R-49036: The VNF **SHOULD** conform its YANG model to RFC 7277, "A YANG Data Model for IP Management".

-R-63217: The VNF **MUST**, if not using the NCSP’s IDAM API, support logging via ONAP for a historical view of “who did what and when”.
+R-63217: The VNF **MUST**, if not using the NCSP's IDAM API, support logging via ONAP for a historical view of "who did what and when".

 R-44125: The VNF provider **MUST** agree to the process that can be met by Service Provider reporting infrastructure.
 The Contract shall define the reporting process and the available reporting tools.

-R-22700: The VNF **MUST** conform its YANG model to RFC 6470, “NETCONF Base Notifications”.
+R-22700: The VNF **MUST** conform its YANG model to RFC 6470, "NETCONF Base Notifications".

 R-74958: The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user